mighty-gerbils/gerbil/doc/reference/std/misc/walist.md

 the first key-pair associated to that `key` in the `walistv`'s alist, or `#f` if there is no matching key-value pair in the alist.

-These functions will not raise an error if called on an instance of the wrong type.
+`walist-assoc` will not raise an error if called on an instance of the wrong type (the other variants will), but may produce wrong answer because it will use the wrong predicate.
-On the other hand, the generic function `{assoc}` will always work correctly on any variant of `walist`.
+On the other hand, the generic function `{assoc}` will always work correctly using the correct predicate on any variant of `walist`.

 ::: tip Examples:
 ``` scheme